BitFlippedCelt/le-resume/resume-full.md

 - Provided technical support for internal customers using a variety of operating systems and applications.
 - Installed and managed network and server hardware.
-- Designed and implemented a pre 802.11 wireless network for the company using Breezecom equipment to connect 3 offices over 1-2 miles.
+- Designed and implemented a pre 802.11 wireless network for the company using Breezecom equipment to connect 3 offices over 1-2 miles to reduce ISP fees by $6,000/month.
-  - Saved over $6,000/month in ISP fees by using this line of sight wireless network over T1 leased lines.
 - Developed and maintained internal tools for managing network and server hardware using Perl and shell scripting.
 - Installed and maintained various UNIX and Linux operating systems across many hardware platforms including early Itanium systems.